 The group conscience determined that to better reflect all aspects of this addition, we would add the name Self Sabotagers Anonymous to the name Misery Addicts Anonymous using the 2 names interchangeably.

-Our goals remain the same:
+No matter what name we use, our goals remain the same:

 Details are provided above but the bottom line is that it was a decision made by Group Conscience.